davidly/rvos/README.md

     * Build for MacOS using the Linux build scripts (m.sh, etc.)
     * rvos only runs static-linked RISC-V .elf files.
 Use the -static flag with ld or the g++ command-line.
     * Gnu CC torture execution tests were run on the emulator.
+    * Build and initial testing on 32-bit ARM and x86 is complete.
+More testing is required.
     * The environment variable "OS=RVOS" is set for apps running in the emulator.
     * Tested with the 6502 / Apple 1 emulator in my ntvao repo built for RISC-V.
     * Tested with the Z80 / CP/M 2.2 emulator in my ntvcm repo built for RISC-V.